Raphaël Quenard: 2023–present: Breakthrough and acclaim

 In 2023, Quenard established himself as a leading screen actor, first with his interpretation of Mirales, one of the main characters in Jean-Baptiste Durand's feature-length debut film Junkyard Dog.
 Alongside Anthony Bajon and Galatea Bellugi, he portrayed a young man who confronts boredom, crime, friendship and jealousy in the countryside in Hérault.
 Quenard fought to obtain the role by attending screenings of Durand's short films and writing him several messages on Facebook, in order to be able to meet him.
 Although it sold a modest 83,000 admissions in France, Junkyard Dog received unanimous critical acclaim.
 That same year, Quenard played the title role in Quentin Dupieux's black comedy Yannick, about a disappointed audience member who heckles a mediocre stage production in Paris and proceeds to take the entire theatre hostage and rewrite the play under his own direction.
 Yannick was a commercial and critical success, selling over 200,000 admissions in its first two weeks at the box office.
 Quenard also appeared in Jeanne Herry's ensemble drama All Your Faces.

 In 2024, he received the Lumière Award for Best Male Revelation for his performance in Junkyard Dog (2023).
 He also received three nominations at the 49th César Awards, including Best Actor (for Yannick) and Best Documentary Short Film as director and producer of L'Acteur, ou la surprenante vertu de l'incompréhension, and won Best Male Revelation (for Junkyard Dog).

 Quenard stars in Gilles Lellouche's romantic comedy musical film Beating Hearts, which was released in 2024 and in which he plays alongside François Civil, Adèle Exarchopoulos, Alain Chabat and Benoît Poelvoorde.
 Quenard also starred in a new film by Quentin Dupieux, The Second Act, which includes Léa Seydoux, Vincent Lindon and Louis Garrel.
 In June 2024, it was announced that Quenard would star in the role of singer Johnny Hallyday in a biographical film directed by Cédric Jimenez.
 He was chosen by Hallyday's widow Laeticia.

+Other activities

 In 2025, Quenard published his debut novel, Clamser à Tataouine, through Flammarion on 14 May.

+In 2026, Quenard served on the jury of the Biarritz Film Festival – Nouvelles Vagues, presided over by Kristen Stewart.